Ceann Comhairle: History

 The position of Ceann Comhairle was created on the first day of the Dáil on 21 January 1919, when it was first established as a breakaway revolutionary parliament.
 The first Ceann Comhairle was Cathal Brugha, who served for only one day, presiding over the Dáil's first meeting, before leaving the post to become President of Dáil Éireann.
-The office was continued under the 1922–37 Irish Free State, the constitution of which referred to the office-holder as the "Chairman of Dáil Éireann".
+The office was continued under the 1922–1937 Irish Free State, the constitution of which referred to the office-holder as the "Chairman of Dáil Éireann".
 The practice of automatically re-electing the Ceann Comhairle in a general election was introduced by a constitutional amendment in 1927.
 The outgoing Ceann Comhairle is returned at the election for their former party.

 Following the abolition on 11 December 1936 of the office of Governor-General, the Ceann Comhairle was assigned some of the former office's ceremonial functions, including signing bills into law and convening and dissolving the Dáil.
 These powers were transferred to the new office of President of Ireland when a new Constitution came into force on 29 December 1937, being carried out by the Presidential Commission, which included the Ceann Comhairle, until the first president entered office on 25 June 1938.
 The new Constitution retained the position of Ceann Comhairle and the practice of automatic re-election.

 Patrick Hogan retired due to ill health in 1967, and died in 1969 before the following election.
 Joseph Brennan died in office in 1980.

 John O'Donoghue resigned the office in 2009 after an expenses scandal.
-As an ordinary TD he was no longer entitled to be returned automatically at the next general election in 2011, in which he lost his seat.
+As an ordinary TD he was no longer entitled to be returned automatically at 2011 general election, in which he lost his seat.

 The Ceann Comhairle was first elected by secret ballot in 2016.

+Following the 2024 general election, a group of Independent TDs requested that Fianna Fáil and Fine Gael support Verona Murphy becoming Ceann Comhairle as a condition of their support for government formation.
+The request was accepted and with their backing, Murphy won the 2024 Ceann Comhairle election.
+In doing so, Murphy became the first woman to ever hold the role.
+However, the move was criticised, particularly by the Opposition parties, as traditionally the Ceann Comhairle is supposed to neutral and unaligned in the Dáil.
+Critics suggested Murphy would have to be loyal to the government if she owed her position to their support.

+On 1 April 2025, a vote of confidence was held in a Ceann Comhairle for the first time.
+This arose in response to the speaking rights dispute.
+The motion of confidence in Verona Murphy was agreed by a vote of 96 to 71, with 2 abstentions.